However you want to label it, we’re in the midst of a financial crisis.

 Sometimes the best way of showing the true impact of something is by backing it up with important statistics.
 Did you know that 95% of millennials are saving less than the recommended amount?
 Or that nearly 70% of millennials have enough savings to cover a $1,000 emergency?
 Or how about the fact that somewhere around 34% of American households have nothing tucked away at all?

-The numbers are alarming.
+The numbers and personal finance statistics are alarming.
 In times when nationwide financial instability occurs, they are even scarier.
 With next to nothing saved at all, American households need to be more resourceful and resilient than ever during recessions.

 Despite what you may have heard, it’s more important now than ever to build up your emergency fund and pad your savings.
 The truth is that the immediate future remains uncertain.
 Your income is uncertain, your investments are uncertain, and even the costs of goods and services can be uncertain.